 Get a Load of These Beauties

 Possibly the most recognized site in all of Cappadocia is the Three Beauties of Ürgüp.
 These unique Fairy Chimney rock formations have probably been photographed a million times, and with good reason.
-The scene from this lookout is spectacular.
+The scene from this lookout is so spectacular, it’s a must-add to any photobook.
 There you are presented with three bizarre rock towers along a red rock valley and Mt.
 Erciyes in the distance as your backdrop.
 The view was so good I asked our tour guide to play model for the Timbuk2 Snoop Camera Messenger Bag I was given by Timbuk2 to photograph around the world.

 Yes.
 Turkish wines.
 Apparently, they are quite good and the best come from the region we were in.
 We stopped at Kocabağ winery to put this to the test.
 We saddled up to the bar and were served a red that was just “meh.”
 We shrugged it off thinking they were saving their best for last and waited awkwardly for the next sample.
 It never came.
 One bad shot of wine and we were gone.
 Disappointing as we were looking forward to this stop in our day in Cappadocia tour.
 We would later have an amazing bottle at our hotel and find out that there is indeed excellent wines in Cappadocia.

 Getting Testi at Lunch